LauraVrkmp/Programmeerproject/REPORT.md

 	prevalence of problem drug use (PDU), drug-related infectious diseases (DRID) and drug-related deaths (DRD).

-I do however, successfully display data trends and differences in between countries.
-Whether the visualizations manage to carefully depict reality is in my opinion now mostly dependant on the quality of the data source.
+The visualization does however do it's job on insightfully displaying data for each and every topic specifically.
+Whether the visualization manage to carefully depict reality is in my opinion now mostly dependant on the quality of the data source.